MEARNSCRAFT FAQs

 I don't really want a full kit - can I just buy the charts?

-In many cases, yes - almost all the larger Mearnscraft designs and all the clan crests, as well as some Sewing Room designs, are available as both kits and Chartpacks.
+In many cases, yes - almost all the larger Mearnscraft designs are available as both kits and chartpacks.

 What's in a Chartpack?